-Welcome to the second annual Illinois Fiber Festival!
-We hope to see you at the McLean County Fairgrounds.
+Welcome to the third annual Illinois Fiber Festival!
+We hope to see you Saturday March 7th 2026 at the McLean County Fairgrounds in Bloomington, Illinois from 9am-4pm (vendors, class times may vary).
 There will be over two dozen vendors showcasing the best of the best of fibers.
 They’ll be something there for everyone including yarn, roving, fiber batts, rug yarn, finished goods, yarn bowls, and CLASSES.
 Our offered course schedule is impressive but limited.
 Please register ASAP to ensure your spot.
 Please see below for course descriptions and to register.
 PLEASE NOTE CLASS TIMES DO NOT REFLECT FESTIVAL TIMES FOR ALL COURSES.

 Linen’s Journey - What’s Old is New Again